bestia-dev/rust01_the_beginning/README.md

 If you want to see the changes you select a filename.
 The changes will show on the right.
 You can also use it to push or sync the changes on GitHub and much more.
 Then there is a specific `.gitignore` file for rust source code.
 This is advanced stuff.
 You will learn it step by step.

-TODO:
 ## WSL Windows subsystem for Linux
 Most of the servers in the world today are Linux.
 So you want a Linux environment to develop for Linux servers.
 It is possible now to use WSL `Windows subsystem for Linux` inside your Windows machine.
 It feels just like Linux for almost everything you'll need.
 It is like having a virtual machine, but a little bit simpler.
 Here is how to enable it and install it:
 https://docs.microsoft.com/en-us/windows/wsl/install-win10
 I choose the Debian GNU/Linux distro.
 Old school.
 From WSL Linux you can use the files in Windows.
 But from Windows you cannot use files in WSL Linux.
-I want my rustprojects to be accessible from both OS.
+I want my `/rustprojects` files to be accessible from both OS.
-I create a symlink in WSL to the /rustprojects folder
+I create a symlink in WSL to the `/rustprojects` folder
 `ln -s /mnt/c/Users/Luciano/rustprojects ~/rustprojects`
 Now when I start Debian, I can command
 `cd rustprojects`
 and I am inside the same rustprojects folder as in Windows.
+The linux bash (console) has also suggestions for subfolder names if you type `cd r` and then Tab key, but it is not so userfriendly as in windows.
+It has also the command history with `arrow up` and `arrow down`.
+That is great because it remembers also the old commands from old sessions.

 Installing rust on Linux is simple:
 `$ curl https://sh.rustup.rs -sSf | sh`
 You will find this info in the "book": https://doc.rust-lang.org/stable/book/

 If you build a project in Linux the result will be for Linux.
 And if you build it in Windows, the result will be for Windows.
-The results are incompatible.
+The results are binary incompatible.
-Go to the folder of first_helllo
+Go to the folder /first_hello
 `cd first_hello`
 and build and run the project
 `cargo run`
 Congratulations!
-The same projects now works also on Linux.
+The same project now works also on Linux.
 In the `/target` folder there are separate result for Windows an for Linux.

-For the curious TL;DR;
+## For the curious TL;DR;
 The user home folder is called `~` in Linux and mostly `%HOMEPATH%` in Windows.
 Windows can very often understand both \ and / as folder delimiters, but not always.
 In Linux there is only /.
 So it is smart to learn to user / everywhere where it works.